Hammiee/OOP-project/README.md

 ## Order of actions during player's turn

-* If in jail, can use "free from the jail" card
 * Throw the dice
     * move the indicated distance
         * collect $200 if land on or pass Go